You are viewing this site in staging mode. Click in this bar to return to normal site.

 • Caring pastorally for those who are the subject of concerns or allegations of abuse and other affected persons.

-• Responding to those who may pose a present risk to others.
+• Responding to those that may pose a present risk to others.

-The church will:
+The Parish will:

 • Create a safe and caring place for all.